microsoft/Agents-M365Copilot/dotnet/src/Microsoft.Agents.M365Copilot.Beta/README.md

-# Microsoft 365 Copilot APIs .NET Core Client Library
+# Microsoft 365 Copilot APIs .NET Beta Client Library

+Integrate the Microsoft 365 Copilot APIs into your .NET project!

-The Microsoft 365 Copilot APIs .NET Core Client Library contains core classes and interfaces used by the [Microsoft 365 Copilot APIs Library](https://github.com/microsoft/agents-m365copilot/dotnet) to send native HTTP requests to the [Microsoft 365 Copilot APIs](https://aka.ms/M365CopilotAPIs).
-The latest core client library targets .NetStandard 2.0.
+The Microsoft 365 Copilot APIs.
+NET Beta Client Library targets .NetStandard 2.0.

 > **Note:**
 >
->Because the Microsoft 365 Copilot APIs in the beta endpoint are subject to breaking changes, don't use a preview release of the client libraries in production apps.
+>Because the Microsoft 365 Copilot APIs in the beta endpoint are subject to breaking changes, don't use a preview release of the client library in production apps.

+## Installation via NuGet

+To install the client library via NuGet:

+* Search for `Microsoft.Agents.M365Copilot.Beta` in the NuGet Library, or
+* Type `Install-Package Microsoft.Agents.M365Copilot.Beta` into the Package Manager Console.

 ## Create a Copilot APIs client and make an API call